gravitl/netmaker-docs/saas/saas-tenant.rst

 Self Hosted
 -------------

 Our self-hosted tier is where you will get your license key and tenant id to build a Netmaker Pro server.
 Instead of using a paid tier that is hosted on our cluster, you provide the server.
+This is paid only.
+There is no free tier for netmaker pro.

 Accessing Your tenants
 =======================